alexdinkelacker/MATLAB/PID_Tuning_BuiltIn/README.md

 > * This is a very powerful tool for any mechanical or electrical system to use.

-> * Below is the base model for the design
+> * Below is the base model for the design in Simulink.
  ![Screenshot](Screenshots/PID_MainModel.PNG)